INBMA0433L/notes-2025/README.md

 # Lab notes 2025

-This repository contains notes and exercises for subject *Database Systems and Knowledge Representation*.
+This repository contains notes and exercises for the subject *Database Systems and Knowledge Representation*.
 Note that the official announcements and other important pieces of information can be found in our Moodle course.

 ## Agenda